How We Gather (and How to Interpret) Our Data

 Timeliness of the Data

 All of the data must be interpreted in view of timeliness.
-Our customer survey data are from surveys conducted from January 2011 to June 2022.
+Our customer survey data are from surveys conducted from January 2014 to January 2023.
 Survey respondents were asked to report on experiences in the preceding year.
-Our data on complaints for the Better Business Bureau are for a three-year period dating back from a date between June 1, 2019 and September 26, 2019.
-Our data on complaints for the government offices of consumer affairs are for a two-year period between June 1, 2017 and May 31, 2019.
-Our price data were collected from April to August 2019.
-The data from our surveys of companies to ask about facts such as areas served, services offered, and business policies were collected from August to September 2019.
+Our data on complaints for the Better Business Bureau are for a three-year period dating back from a date between May and October 2022.
+Our data on complaints for the government offices of consumer affairs are for a two-year period between June 1, 2020 and May 31, 2022.
+Our price data were collected from March to July 2022.
+The data from our surveys of companies to ask about facts such as areas served and minimum service fees were collected from July to August 2022.

 We give checkmarks to companies that score highest on a scoring system that we devise for each service field.
 Our scoring systems weight the various data in our tables and text based on our subjective judgment of their importance.
 Since the scores are based entirely on information presented, you can apply your own subjective judgments, and decide whether you prefer companies we have not given checkmarks.
 Where we do not have important data on a company, we cannot give our checkmark.